Jesus, Take The Wheel! T.D. Jakes Denies 'Unequivocally False' Viral Accusations Of Assault And Attending Diddy's Alleged 'Sex Parties'

 “There is much more important work to be done to create a better world,” she said.
 “The Bible teaches us the importance of compassion and care for others, especially those who may be marginalized or in need.
 Chairman Jakes undeterred by false, perverse, ignorant, and conspiratorial speculations will persevere in his continued dedication to create meaningful change for millions around the globe guided by the timeless principles of compassion, service, and ministry.”

-Check out the videos behind the allegations about Bishop T.D.
-Jakes and “power bottom” trending on social media after the flip!
+Check out the videos behind Bishop T.D.
+Jakes trending on social media after the flip!

 Tuff News TV host Germain McKinley reported receiving an email from an unnamed source about Diddy’s ex, Cassie (Cassandra Ventura).
 In the model’s bombshell lawsuit against the rapper, she alleged that he physically and sexually assaulted her on multiple occasions.
 She also said in her filing that the abuse included forced sex with male escorts the mogul allegedly hired.